 For Elise: Unveiling the Forgotten Woman on the Criddle Homestead

-Percy and Elise had five children while Percy courted and finally married Alice Nicol in Sept 8, 1874. their son, Norman, was born May 14, just three weeks after Elise’s last child Cecil.
+Percy and Elise had five children while Percy courted and finally married Alice Nicol in Sept 8, 1874.
+A son, Norman, was born May 14, just three weeks after Elise’s last child Cecil.
 By 1878 Percy’s business failed and he had already spent Alice’s money from her deceased parents.
 He was depended on the sale of his mother’s painting for support until she died three years later.
 Percy faced bankruptcy and fortunately his wife’s brother died leaving her an amount under 1500 pounds.
 He decided to use his wife’s money to set himself up as a gentleman farmer in the British colony of Manitoba.
 Alice was not anxious to leave her relatives, and also had always had servants to care for her and her children.
 She stubbornly refused to go without a servant and delayed their departure from January to July.
 Percy, desperate to get away, finally sought Elise Criddle and won her consent to fulfill Alice’s requirement.
 Before the two Criddle families boarded the ship, however, Elise and her five children had their name changed to Vane, and traveled as servants below deck in steerage.

 The author wrote For Elise from the perspective of Elise, the betrayed woman, her great-grandmother.
 It tells of Elise’s remarkable contribution, 1882-1903, to the English family’s survival on Percy Criddle’s homestead south of Shilo, Manitoba.